Epiphane/juicyjs/README.md

 # JuicyJS
-## Minimalist Game Engine framework for all your jammin' needs
+### A Minimalist Game Engine framework for all your jammin' needs

+JuicyJS was designed to alleviate